Convert HEIC to JPG

 - Printing — most online photo print services require JPG; HEIC-only files get rejected at upload.

-Batch with no cap.
 Drop 50 iPhone photos, get back 50 JPGs as a single ZIP.
 Most free online HEIC converters limit free users to 5–10 per batch and add watermarks above that.
 Sukat has no batch limit and no watermark, ever.

-Target a specific file size.
-Most HEIC tools output JPG at native dimensions and high quality, which routinely produces 4–8 MB JPGs.
+Most HEIC tools output JPG at native dimensions and high quality, routinely producing 4–8 MB JPGs.
 Sukat lets you set a maximum KB or MB ceiling — useful when a portal demands the JPG under 100 KB or 240 KB.
-Sukat binary-searches for the highest quality that fits and reduces dimensions only as a last resort.
+It binary-searches for the highest quality that fits and reduces dimensions only as a last resort.

-Works offline once loaded.
 No internet round-trips, no race against connection drops mid-batch.

 FAQ